Mshoeb1/flow_ai_backend/README.md

 <details>
 <summary>Click to view</summary>
-    -/transactions/:id, This path retrieves the specific transactions according to the id provided by the user from the trnsaction table in order to access the exact data you have to parse id carefully via api to get the expected result.
+    - /transactions/:id, This path retrieves the specific transactions according to the id provided by the user from the trnsaction table in order to access the exact data you have to parse id carefully via api to get the expected result.
-    -Mehtod GET
+    - Mehtod GET
     -on successful request you will get a response in JSON format please find the below image.
     <div style="text-align:center;margin:10px 0px 0px 45px;width:200px;">
         <img src="https://res.cloudinary.com/dwekbzmuw/image/upload/v1729618980/specific_transaction_xgvssl.png"/>